mapprotocol/mapo-service-contracts/evm/README.md

 # mapo-service-contracts

 ## Setup Instructions
-Edit the .env-example.txt file and save it as .env
+Edit the .env.example file and save it as .env

 The following node and npm versions are required
 ````